dreamconfig/dreamcss/README.md

 ## Designed for Design

-Basscss strikes a balance between consistency and flexibility to allow for rapid prototyping and quick iterative changes when designing in the browser.
+Dreamcss strikes a balance between consistency and flexibility to allow for rapid prototyping and quick iterative changes when designing in the browser.

 ## Responsive by Default

-Basscss provides lightweight, performant styles and flexible utilities to design for any device and to help reduce boilerplate in stylesheets.
+Dreamcss provides lightweight, performant styles and flexible utilities to design for any device and to help reduce boilerplate in stylesheets.